 Recovering both physically and financially from the effects of being hit by a motor vehicle can be a complicated and time-consuming process.
 Even if you have substantial evidence that someone else is legally to blame for your injuries, establishing fault in court and effectively demanding the amount you deserve for all your losses can be next to impossible without professional legal guidance.

-A Quakertown pedestrian accident lawyer from Ostroff Injury Law can guide you through this legal process.
+A Quakertown pedestrian accident lawyer from Ostroff Godshall Injury and Accident Lawyers can guide you through this legal process.
 Call our firm today to set up a free consultation and learn more.